 The occupation certificate must not be issued until all conditions of consent have been satisfactorily complied with and all mandatory stage/required plumbing inspections undertaken.
 Plumbing and drainage must be inspected by Queanbeyan-Palerang Regional Council at the relevant stages of construction in accordance with the attached inspection schedule and a final plumbing certificate obtained prior to issue of any occupation certificate.

-Reason: Development is safe & appropriate for occupation, and is completed in accordance with the consent.
+Reason: To ensure development is safe & appropriate for occupation, and is completed in accordance with the consent.

 BASIX Commitments